ajeetgill/foam3/doc/guides/Build.md

 # Options and Tasks of interest

-- **--nop:options** - The No-Op option takes a comman seperated list of task names not to execute.
+- **--nop:option** - The No-Op option takes a comman seperated list of task names not to execute.
 For example if you are dealing with pure .java files, then issuing --nop:genJS will speed your build times.

 # Additional Tooling